paczos/edami-hac-python/README.md

 For testing purposes, builtin R dataset Iris was used.
 Data contains 4 dimensional samples describing flowers' Sepals and Petals with label to which species it belongs.

 # Implementation
 ## K-MEANS

+### Algorithm
 Centroid-based variant of k-means algorithm was implemented.
-As the input unlabelled data frame containing data-points in which row is supplied.
-The algorithm adds new column to the data-frame: `cluster` which stores results of clustering operation.
-### Algorithm
+Distance between points is calculated using simple Euclidean distance.

 ### Input
+As the input unlabelled data-frame containing data-points in which row is supplied.

 ### Output
+The algorithm adds new column to the data-frame: `cluster` which stores results of clustering operation.

 ### Performance

 ## HAC

 ### Algorithm
+Algorithm creating complete `dendrogram` of clusters was implemented.
+Each cluster candidate is represented as a centroid of all points belonging to it.
+The `agglomerative` adjective in the context of hierarchical clustering means that the clustering is performed in a bottom-up way.
+First we create smaller clusters and then decide how they should be merged to create higher-order clusters containg them.

 ### Input
+As the input unlabelled data-frame containing data-points in which row is supplied.

 ### Output
+The algorithm returns a data-frame containing flat representation of a dendrogram.
+This allows to interpret how the merging of clusters was performed.
+Each entry in `data` is smallest index number of a row in original data representing cluster.

+It would be possible to retrieve the full tree structure from this form in O(n) time.

 ### Performance

 ## Comparison